 Climate change guidance for London schools and early years settings; Climate change guidance for London schools and early years settings;

-Climate change guidance for London schools and early years settings, London
+Climate change guidance and plans for London schools and early years settings, London

 How can schools adapt to build climate resilience?